The Easiest Way To De-Squeeze Anamorphic Photos

 Photographers like to use anamorphic lenses for its creamy bokeh and cinematic vibe.
 But what happens when your images look “squeezed”?
 Follow our short guide.

 Anamorphic lenses are commonly used as specialty tools that affect how images get projected onto the camera sensor.
-Though they were created to fit a broader range of aspect ratios within a standard film frame, cinematographers have become accustomed to its unique look.
+Though they were created to fit a broader range of aspect ratios within a standard film frame, cinematographers have become accustomed to their unique look.
 The visual result is a glorious nucleus of creamy horizontal flares and tender movements.

-However, because of its technical functions, the anamorphic squeeze the image (and the bokeh) to produce an oval-like shape.
+However, because of its technical functions, the anamorphic squeezes the image (and the bokeh) to produce an oval-like shape.
 It’s crucial to “de-squeeze” the frame to stretch the oval bokeh again as you would typically see it.

 Here are a few ways to de-squeeze your images.

-Using Photoshop:
+1. Using Photoshop:

 Step One: Open up Photoshop and then open your DNG or JPG file (editing can be done first in another app).